SimpleAOB/BranksMod/README.md

 # BranksMod

-Currently in beta, BranksMod is a complete rewrite of the original BakkesModInjector with new and improved features.
+BranksMod is a complete rewrite of the original BakkesModInjector with new and improved features.

 ![](preview.png)